 Mother Church of Erice

-At the heart of the church a true treasure awaits the visitor: 70 precious works of silverware, jewellery, alabaster, ivory, painting, sculpture, coral and gold and silk embroidery, from the period between the 14th and 19th centuries.
+At the heart of the church a museum displays the treasure of the church and contains 70 precious works of silverware, jewellery, alabaster, ivory, painting, sculpture, coral and gold and silk embroidery from the period between the 14th and 19th centuries.

-Inside there are three naves separated by columns and some stucco decoration on the pillars.
-The first altar on the right has a 17th century painting of Saint Isidore by Orazio Ferraro da Giuliana (1622), to whom the peasants and workers of Erice were devotees.
-The statue in the third Chapel of the “Madonna Assunta” by Domenico Gagini (1420-1492) is also interesting.
+Also in the church the first altar on the right has a 17th century painting of Saint Isidore by Orazio Ferraro da Giuliana (1622) and the statue in the third Chapel of the “Madonna Assunta” by Domenico Gagini (1420-1492) is also interesting.

 Next to the church is the bell tower, also known as the Tower of King Frederick, 28 meters high and built at the end of the 13th century on the ruins of a previous watchtower.